-“You can pickle a beet, but you can’t beat a pickle” unknown, but my Aunt used to say that all the time.
+“You can pickle a beet, but you can’t beat a pickle” My Aunt used to say that all the time.

 Pickling beets has officially become a tradition for friend Greg and me.
 This fall was our second annual project.
 Last year we pickled 25 pounds of organic Colorado grown beets.
 This year we were so confident in our skills we purchased 50 pounds and went to work.
 I have to admit, due to precision teamwork, doubling the amount of beets really didn’t take but 30 minutes longer.
 It’s a five and a half hour project that produced almost 40 jars.